haluvibe/wiki-site/src/docs/prerequisites.md

 The database user must have the right to create schemas in the database.
 :::

+### Required Extensions

+The following PostgreSQL extensions must be available.
+Note that these **are already included with standard PostgreSQL installations** and are only listed in case you're using a custom build of PostgreSQL.

+- ltree
+- pgcrypto

 ## Node.js

 The [Node.js](https://nodejs.org/) runtime is required.
 The following versions are supported: